 £392 per month

-Additionally, only students falling into priority group (1) may be eligible to receive a travel grant (unless they can claim via Student Finance).
-See List of destinations and grant rates.
+Additionally, only students falling into Queen Mary funding priority groups (1) and (2) may be eligible to receive a travel grant (unless they are in receipt of Student Finance (SF) and can claim via the SF Travel grant).

 The students who may benefit from Turing funding are students who are going abroad:

-Students in category 1) to 3) have to submit an application form in February/March preceding the academic year of their placement to apply and be eligible for funding.
+Students in category 1) to 3) have to submit an application form by the 1 March deadline preceding the academic year of their placement to be eligible for funding.
+All others apply later.